csgohacks/master-guide/introduction/terminology-of-csgo-cheating.md

  * ESP

  * ASUS Walls

+ Cheat Features (hvh cheat features will be under the cfg guide)

+• Smoothing - affects the speed at which the aimbot
+• Hitbox - what the aimbot will aim at.

+• Delay - the delay before the aimbot acitvates

+• Silent aim - the aimbot will not lock on for your view only !! overwatch and spectator still see you lock on

+• Backtrack - an exploit which allows you to shoot at where a certain player was and still hit them.
+Usually is configured in Ticks or ms.

+• RCS - recoil control system

+• FOV - The size of the zone from your crosshair that the aimbot will engage enemies in.

+• Shot delay - the shot number specified before aimbot targets an enemy

+Visuals (only ones that aren’t defined in the name. e.g. Healthbar)

+• Chams - colours playermodels and/or changes their materials.

+• Traceline - draws a line from your model to the type of person specified

+• Draw FOV - shows the FOV of your aimbot

+•Playermodel FOV - alters your playermodel FOV (makes ur hands further/closer)

+• Backtrack chams / History Chams - shows an enemie’s location history, and where they can be backtracked to.

+• Flags (common ones include: money, flashed, distance, etc.) : draws text next to a person if they meet a condition of the flag (e.g. if a person is flashed then the “flashed” text will appear on your esp next to them), or displays the info specified (e.g “Money” simply shows you the amount of money a person has.”

+• Spread circle - shows the weapon spread

+• Grenade Helper - shows the path of your grenade before you throw it

+• Damage indicators - shows damage you did to an enemy

+• Knife/Zeus range - draws the range that the knife or zeus can do damage in around your playermodel (useful in thirdperson)

+Misc

+• Autostrafe - automatically stafes for you.
+Looks like you are doing nothing on your screen.

+• Fast stop - exploit allowing a quicker stop from walking.

+• Fast duck/unlimited duck - exploit that breaks crouch stamina

+• Name stealer - changes your name around based on other players’ names in the match with you.

+• Slide walk - makes your playermodel slide when walking.

 ## Cheating styles
 * Closet - Cheaters who tries to hide up their cheat to a maxiumum level in order not to get a higher chance being noticable from anti-cheat software or other people.
 Mostly they will only turn on a few features inside the cheat, such as only toggle up a little bit of aim-assist, or a high smooth value of legit aimbot, sometimes they will also toggle up airstrafe and auto bunnyhop.